Chapter 1 Izzy

 “And one woman.”

-Scott looked like a leopard ready to pounce on Bart Conrad.
-Conrad’s hands began to shake.
+Scott looked like a leopard ready to pounce.
+Conrad’s hands shook.
 The report he fingered had wet spots from his sweat.

 “Sir, these men are—men and woman—are respected.
 Five high ranking military officials.”